superguru/GAZTank/utils/clean/README.md

 - **Environment-Aware**: Works with dev/staging/prod environments
 - **Structured Logging**: Logs to `logs/{environment}/clean_YYYYMMDD.log`
 - **Console Output**: Emoji-decorated progress indicators and summaries

+### Deploy Backup Cleanup

+The clean module **automatically removes old deploy backup directories** every time it runs, regardless of operating mode or arguments.
+This cleanup:

+- **Runs automatically**: No flags needed, no prompts shown
+- **Targets backup directories**: Removes directories starting with `.2` (date-based deploy backups)
+- **Examples of removed directories**: `.20251105_092533_309_tnfs2`, `.20251105_092921_309_iom87`
+- **Preserved directories**: `.metainfo` and other dot-directories not starting with `.2`
+- **Created by**: Deploy module when uploading files via FTP
+- **Safe to remove**: These are temporary backup directories from deployment operations
+- **Always logged**: Backup removal is logged and included in statistics

+Deploy backups are created by the deploy module during FTP uploads to prevent data loss.
+Once confirmed successful, these backups can be safely removed to save disk space.
+The clean module specifically targets date-based backup directories (starting with `.2` for year 2xxx) while preserving system directories like `.metainfo`.

 ### Orphaned File Detection Logic